willsew/ds_portfolio/README.md

 # William Seward — Data Science Portfolio

-Senior Data Scientist with 5 years of industry experience at PwC, currently pursuing a Master's in Information and Data Science (MIDS) at UC Berkeley.
-I work at the intersection of NLP, ML systems, and responsible AI, with a goal of building things that actually ship.
+Senior data scientist with about five years of experience spanning applied AI, analytics, and AI governance.
+Currently a Master of Information and Data Science (MIDS) student at UC Berkeley while serving as a teaching assistant for graduate-level statistics.
+Most of my work has revolved around building AI-powered tools in a consulting environment and for communicating technical concepts and responsible AI standards to non-technical stakeholders.

+I grew from an AI Lab intern at PwC into a Data Scientist and then Senior Data Scientist, deepening my focus on practical AI applications and the policies needed to use them safely and responsibly.
+I'm looking for roles where he can combine hands-on data science with thoughtful oversight of how AI is deployed, ideally in teams that value both technical rigor and clear communication.

 ---